-Although calluses may form anywhere where pressure, friction or abnormal weight distribution exist, they most often are seen on the ball of the foot and on the edges of the toes and heels.
-They develop as protection against irritation or blistering.
+Although calluses may form anywhere that pressure, friction, or abnormal weight distribution exist; they most often are seen on the ball of the foot, and on the edges of the toes and heel.
+Calluses develop to create protection against irritation or blistering on your feet.

-In no circumstance should you ever cut into a callus.
+In no circumstances should you ever cut into a callus.
 If it has reached a size that demands cutting, see your local podiatrist to ensure that the callus is being treated correctly.

 ASA Treatment Facilities

 The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain two complete podiatric clinical facilities, and provide 24-hour emergency service.
 We participate in most health plans including Blue Cross Blue Shield, Medicare, and Medicaid.
 We complete and file all necessary insurance forms, making every effort to assure you of maximum benefits with minimum out-of-pocket expenses.